modernaweb/black-widgets/readme.txt

 ### Dsgn

-Dsgn is a simple way to start a website to start easily, quickly, and free.
+Dsgn is a simple way to start a website easily, quickly, and free.
 This is Free & + Fresh Templates Design for Elementor and Black Widgets.

 [Dsgn Templates](https://modernaweb.net/dsgn/)
 [Our Solutions](https://modernaweb.net/dsgn/solutions/)